Solana-Grizzlython-PickersPay/PP-Web/README.md

 ### Components

-(1) '/': homepage, You can connet to your wallet
+(1) `/`: homepage, You can connet to your wallet

-(2) '/consumerscreen': You can check your wallet balance, coupons and stamp cards you own here.
+(2) `/consumer`: You can check your wallet balance, coupons and stamp cards you own here.

-(3) '/consumerpay': This page helps you easily pay with cryptocurrency.
+(3) `/pay`: This page helps you easily pay with cryptocurrency.

-(4) '/consumertransfer': You can transfer money to others or send coupons and stamp cards that you own.
+(4) `/transfer`: You can transfer money to others or send coupons and stamp cards that you own.

+(5) `/coupon`: You can check the coupons you own.

-(5) '/consumercouponlist': You can check the coupons and stamp cards you own.
+(6) `/stampcard`: You can check the stamp cards you own.

+(7) `/receipt`: You can check your whole receipts NFT.

-(7) '/afterpay': Coupons and stamp cards can be applied while purchasing products.
+(8) `/afterpay`: Coupons or stamp cards can be applied while purchasing products.

-(8) '/afterpaying':

-(9) '/orderlist': You can check the details of the item you are purchasing.

-(10) '/stampinfo': The stamp card is stamped one by one each time it is used.
-It can be used like a coupon when the specified number of stamps are filled.
+(9) `/couponorder`: You can use your coupon here.

+(10) `/aftercouponorder`: After you make a purchase, you can check your purchase history with the coupon applied.

+(11) `/cardorder`: You can use your stampcard here.

+(12) `/aftercardorder`: After you make a purchase, you can check your purchase history with the stampcard applied.

 ### Wallet Adapter